Stability and optical quality of "windmill"-formed 8CB liquid crystal films for replenishable plasma mirrors

+Modern high-power laser facilities\cite{Danson2019} can commonly achieve intensities greater than $10^{21}$~W/cm$^2$, with state-of-the-art systems\cite{Yoon2021} recently demonstrating intensities exceeding $10^{23}$~W/cm$^2$.
+In many applications, such ultra-intense pulses must be delivered using optical systems that can tolerate extreme, localized fluence and are required to operate reliably at high repetition rates.

-To overcome this inherent restriction and enable robust inter-stage coupling, plasma mirrors (PMs) have emerged as a promising solution\cite{Thaury2007, Sokollik2010}.
-A PM typically consists of a solid state substrate, the surface of which rapidly ionizes upon the arrival of the laser pulse, transforming into a highly reflective plasma\cite{Obst2018}.
-This mechanism allows the PM to reflect at least 50\% of the beam energy.
-However, after this interaction of a high intensity pulse with a PM, its respective region of plasma formation used is completely destroyed and needs to be replaced.
+To overcome this inherent limitation, plasma mirrors (PMs) have emerged as a promising solution.\cite{Thaury2007, Sokollik2010} A PM typically consists of a solid state substrate, the surface of which rapidly ionizes upon the arrival of the laser pulse, transforming into a highly reflective plasma.
+When operated at laser intensities $10^{15}$-$10^{17}$~W/cm$^2$, PMs can reflect up to 90\% of the beam energy, and in addition to rerouting a high-intensity laser pulse, can also significantly clean the laser pulse's temporal contrast from pre-pulses and pedestals.\cite{Dromey2004PlasmaMirror, Obst2018, Shaw2016} However, after this interaction, the corresponding region of the substrate is destroyed and must be replaced, motivating replenishable PM concepts for continuous operation.